Bassett88/arkosR36S/Home.md

 - [Emulationstation-FCAMOD](https://github.com/christianhaitian/EmulationStation-fcamod) is the frontend used.
   - Allows for core changes per system and per game.
 See FAQ for more information about this.
-  - Much faster load speed especially with large game libraries versus the regular Emulationstation frontend install.
+  - Much faster loading speed especially with large game libraries versus the regular Emulationstation frontend install.
   - Supports more themes like EmuElec's carbon theme available through JohnIrvine's [ThemeMaster](https://github.com/JohnIrvine1433/ThemeMaster).
 - Option to use Retroarch as the main frontend by holding the B button during boot and selecting Retroarch while in the Boot and Recovery Tool menu (BaRT).
   - In this mode, no additional tools or standalone emulators are accessible.
-This means no NDS, no standalone PSP, no TI99.
+This means no NDS, no standalone PSP, no TI99, and no standalone yabasanshiro.
 To enable remote services, you must do so through BaRT.
 To use a File Manager, you must do so through BaRT.
 Of course, you can always just switch back to Emulationstation anytime as well and access these standalone emulators and tools.
--  Retroarch is the primary frontend for Libretro emulators which the majority of the emulators in this OS make use of.
+-  [Retroarch](https://github.com/libretro/RetroArch) is the primary frontend for Libretro emulators which the majority of the emulators in this OS make use of.
 -  Remote access services (SSH and Samba) are disabled by default for security and reduced resource usage.
 They can be enabled by going to **Options** and selecting **Enable Remote Services** from the Emulationstation menu.
 -  Stability tweak for RTL8188 and RTL8812/RTL8811 wireless chipsets.
 (Disabled USB and wireless chip power saving in the 8812 and 8192 drivers which causes wifi drops on these chipsets.)
 -  ArkOS Browser powered by [FileBrowser](https://github.com/filebrowser/filebrowser) for managing roms via a web browser.